 Summer is rainy and therefore the “low season” in Thailand, but popular party islands remain busy.
 University students from around the world take advantage of summer breaks to go backpacking and party hard on islands such as Koh Tao, Koh Phi Phi, and at Haad Rin on Koh Phangan.
 Traveling families also seize the opportunity to travel while children are out of school.

 Thailand isn’t the only place to party for backpackers in summer.
 The weather in Malaysia’s Perhentian Islands and Indonesia’s Gili Islands is actually better in the summer.
-Even perpetually busy Bali gets a little busier in summer as travelers go to take advantage of dry season in the southern part of Southeast Asia.
+Even perpetually busy Bali gets more crowded in summer as travelers go to take advantage of dry season in the southern part of Southeast Asia.